clearlinux/telemetrics-client/docs/man/telemetrics.conf.5.rst

 -  ``socket_path=<path>``

-   Path to the socket that `telemd` will listen on.
+   Path to the socket that `telemprobd` will listen on.

 -  ``cainfo=<path>``